 Upon deciding that I wanted to make a 2D game with swift, I started by researching online to figure out where to start with my project.
 I started by watching a YouTube video playlist called “Beginning SpriteKit” by raywenderlich.com references to give myself an introduction to this type of iOS development.

-I was also given a book by my supervisor called “2D Apple Game Development” by Tutorials. references This book walked me though how to create a simple game and gave me the starting point I needed to begin designing and developing.
+I was also given a book by my supervisor called “2D Apple Game Development” by Tutorials. references This book walked me through how to create a simple game and gave me the starting point I needed to begin designing and developing.

 Research:

 To find out what the target audience already thought of this type of game, I investigated pre-existing Hide and Seek games on the AppStore.
-Here I found that there were a few games which fit into the same niche as mine, and only a couple of them had good reviews.
+Here I found that there were a few games that fit into the same niche like mine, and only a couple of them had good reviews.
 However, I discovered that those with bad reviews were more helpful for my research, as they gave feedback on which features worked and which didn’t (from a user’s point of view).
 I found that all the games were “fun” and “addictive”.
-I also discovered that those which allowed customisation of the game had better reception from the users than those which didn’t offer this feature.
+I also discovered that those which allowed customisation of the game had a better reception from the users than those which didn’t offer this feature.
 Most of the games locked the player into one role (hider or seeker) and they had a pre-defined game duration.
-It appeared that these features were the main turn-offs for the users, as they gave a limiting game experience,
+It appeared that these features were the main turn-offs for the users, as they gave a limiting game experience.

 Motivation: